Invariants for the Weil representation and Modular Units for Orthogonal Groups of Signature (2,2): Example: The Lattice

-We want to describe the space of invariants of the Weil representation for the discriminant forms of the lattice $L_{N,N'}$.
-We start by characterising co-isotropic subgroups of $(\Z/N\Z)^2$.
+By Lemma \ref{selfOrthog} applied to the orthogonal decomposition $D_{N,N'} = (\Z/N\Z)^2 \oplus (\Z/N'\Z)^2$, the projection of a self-dual isotropic subgroup $H$ of $D_{N,N'}$ to $D_N$ is a co-isotropic subgroup of $D_N$.
+We thus start by characterising co-isotropic subgroups of $D_N$.
 This will already yield a complete description of the invariants in the case $N' = 1$.
-We use these observations to construct a reasonably large class of self-dual isotropic subgroups for general $N'$ and show that our list is exhaustive for $N = N' = p$, where $p$ is some prime number.
-In this case, we show that there is exactly one linear relation among the corresponding characteristic functions in $\C[L_{p,p}'/L_{p,p}]$.
+We use these observations to construct a reasonably large class of self-dual isotropic subgroups for general $N'$ and show that our list is exhaustive when $N'$ is a prime number.

-Recall we defined $L_{N,N'} = H(N) \oplus H(N')$ as the orthogonal sum of two scaled hyperplanes.
-The associated discriminant group is given by